Ben-physics-dotcom/Template_F_Praktikum/README.md

 ## How to Use

-1. Clone this repository to your local machine or downlaod the zip file.
-If you want to use Overleaf the zip file is the prefert version, because you can upload the zip file.
+1. Clone this repository to your local machine or download the zip file.
+If you want to use Overleaf, the zip file is the preferred version because you can upload the zip file.
 2. Update the `settings.tex`, `acronyms_de.tex`, and `acronyms_eng.tex` files as needed for your specific experiment and protocol.
 3. Add figures to the appropriate subfolders within `figures/`.
 4. Write your protocols in the `protocolls/` folder, following the LaTeX template structure.